-What is the tool, equipment or material?
-What are the hazards?
-Who might be harmed and how?
-What are we already doing?
-Risk rating L,M or H What further action is necessary?
-By whom?
-By when?
-Done
+hazards?

+how?

-Rotary cutter Fingers caught.
-Show correct use and materials to be used on.
-L
+Rotary Fingers Show correct use L

+cutter caught. and materials to be used on.

-Perforation cutter Fingers caught.
-Show correct use and materials to be used on.
-L
+Perforation Fingers Show correct use L

+cutter caught. and materials to be used on.

-Tools for Ma king Holes
+Tools for Ma king Holes •

 Single hole punch Fingers caught.
 Adult to model correct use.
 L

 Revolving hole punch Fingers caught.
 Adult supervision.
 L

 Card drill Fingers caught.
 Show how to use.
 L

 Hand drill Slip/Sharp.
 Show correct use.
 L

 Twist drills Slip/Sharp.
 Show correct use.
 L

 Gimlet Slip, sharp point.
 Teach how to hold correctly and adult supervision.
 L

 Bradawl Slip, sharp point.
 Adult use only.
 L

 Saws

-Junior hacksaw Cuts Supervise use.
-L
+Junior hacksaw Cuts Adult supervision L

 Snips

 Utility snips Cut fingers Show correct use/supervise.
 L

 Safety snips Cut fingers Adult supervision.
 L

-Scissors Cut fingers Adult to model how to hold scissors and L
+Scissors Cut fingers Adult to model how to hold scissors and make incisions L

-make incisions

-Shaping and Finishing Equ ipment
+Finishing Equ ipment

 Files Scraping skin Show correct use.
 L

 Cork block Scraping skin Show correct use.
 L

 Glasspaper Scraping skin Show correct use.

 What is the tool, equipment or material?
 What are the hazards?
 Who might be harmed and how?
 What are we already doing?
 Risk rating L,M or H What further action is necessary?
 By whom?
 By when?
-Done Make Framewo Orks T Art straws Square section pine Storage Storage.
+Done Materials to N Make Framewo orks T T Art straws Storage L Square section pine Storage.
 Holding and carrying.
 Poked by material.
 Correct storage.
 Adult modelling of how to hold and carry with thumbs on top and rod pointing down.
 L Square section ramin Storage.
 Holding and carrying.
 Poked by incorrect handling of material.
 Correct storage.
 Adult modelling of how to hold and carry with thumbs on top and rod pointing down.
 L Square section jelutong Storage Holding and carrying.
 Poked by incorrect handling of material.
 Correct storage.
 Adult modelling of how to hold and carry with thumbs on top and rod pointing down.
 L Lollipop sticks Poked by incorrect handling of material.
 Adult modelling of how to hold and carry with thumbs on top and rod pointing down.
-L Sheet Materials Correx Poked by incorrect handling of material.
+L Sheet Materia als Correx Poked by incorrect handling of material.
 Adult modelling of how to carry correx.
 L Mouldable Materials

 What is the tool, equipment or material?
 What are the hazards?
 Who might be harmed and how?
 What are we already doing?
 Risk rating L,M or H What further action is necessary?
 By who m?
 By when?
-Done Structures and Mechanisms Wheels and a xles Plastic rod Poking, accidental damage to eyes Care to be taken when carrying or holding.
-L Steel rod Poking,acc idental damage to eyes Care to be taken when carrying or holding.
-L Dowel Poking,acc idental damage to eyes Care to be taken when carrying or holding.
+Done Structures and Mechanisms Wheels and a Poking, accidental damage to eyes Care to be taken when carrying or holding.
+L Steel rod Poking, accidental damage to eyes Care to be taken when carrying or holding.
+L Dowel Poking, accidental damage to eyes Care to be taken when carrying or holding.
 L Balloons Swallowing when inflating.
 Children not allowed to inflate balloons by mouth.
 L Electrical equipment and components Batteries Putting in mouths Correct storage.
 Rechargeable batteries not to be used by children.
 L